paul7dxb/Obsidian-Web-Dev/Frameworks - React.js/Udemy React Course/2 - Hooks/13 - useCallback().md

 - Second Argument is the dependencies of the function
 	- Empty means no dependencies so the same function component should be used on each render

-- When there are more arguments involved you must be aware of the  [[Functions#Functions are Closures|function's closure]]
+- When there are more arguments involved you must be aware of the  [[JS/Functions#Functions are Closures|function's closure]]